HHLA: Logistics

 This segment incorporates warehouse logistics and special handling, consulting, and various Start-ups.
 It includes a number of equity holdings and subsidiaries, including the consulting firm HPC Hamburg Port Consulting.
 The fruit terminal at O'Swaldkai is also part of this segment.
 At the same port is a RoRo terminal handling rolling cargo (RoRo).
 Together with Salzgitter AG, HHLA also operates the Hansaport, Germany's largest terminal for bulk cargo.

 Real estate

 HHLA develops, designs and operates commercial properties.
 These include the Speicherstadt historical warehouse district, the area surrounding the Fischmarkt Hamburg-Altona as well as other logistics facilities and office buildings in and around the Port of Hamburg.

 Other

 The company supports and oversees the development of start-ups and holds investments in technology companies in the areas of drone technology and 3D printing.
 It co-founded the joint venture Hyperport Cargo Solutions to develop a component to bring Hyperloop technology to ports.

-In July, 2020,Hamburg Port Consulting announced that it will implement a machine learning solution for predicted dwell time at the Hamburger Hafen und Logistik AG (HHL)'s Container Terminal Burchardkai (CTB).